 Round the Rock is a non-stop circumnavigation attempt of Mount Desert Island, Maine – undertaken by Puranjot Kaur, one of Open Table MDI’s founders.
-In late August of 2020, Round the Rock was a fundraiser focused on food security, as well as an opportunity to raise awareness about the mission of Open Table MDI.
-With your incredible love and support, we were able to raise $50,000 and greatly expand our programming to serve more individuals and families on Mount Desert Island and beyond.
+In August of 2020 and 2021, Round the Rock was a fundraiser focused on food security, as well as an opportunity to raise awareness about the mission of Open Table MDI.
+With your incredible love and support, both swims raised in excess of $65,000 and allowed us to greatly expand our programming to serve more individuals and families on Mount Desert Island and beyond.

 Are you just learning about the sport of unassisted solo marathon swimming (ultra-swimming) or want to help support Puranjot’s journey?
 Read more below!